kinde-oss/kinde-java-sdk/README.md

 ### User Code Authorization Example (PKCE)

-In order to authenticate a user on a client the appropriate configuration must be in place.
+To authenticate a user on a client, the appropriate configuration must be in place.

 ##### By shell export
 Run these exports before running your service.